 "Actually, that's not such a bad idea," Harry commented, thoughtfully.
 "Look, who's going to look for him there?
 It's probably been trashed by Yaxley, but he won't be there now – no Death Eater would dare shelter at an Order house.
 And no one would expect us to go anywhere near the place.
 Wonder if Kreacher would go back and sort things out?"

 "I bet he would if you wanted him to, Harry.
 Come on, Hermione, you know it makes sense.
 We can clean it up enough – and at least it's some kind of shelter.
 You can find a bedroom for Snape, get him cleaned up and sorted out – whatever you need to do.
 It'll give us time to think about what to do next."

 "How will we get there?"
 Hermione sounded dubious.
 "I don't know if apparating in his condition is a good idea – it might just finish him off."

 "Ok, well, there's 2 choices.
 Either apparate or… perhaps we could strap him onto a broomstick or something?
 Or across 2 broomsticks in tandem?"

-He closed his eyes.
+He closed his eyes, allowing his consciousness to drift away.
 They would do what they would do.
 In the end, he just didn't care.
 What was the fucking point?